juninhopo/lib-markdown/README.md

-# hospital: Check links in markdown format
+# Check links in markdown format
 - This script extracts the links from in markdown file and tests each link by the response code.